paladin-t/bitty/docs/documents/manual.md

 * `Path.executableFile`: readonly, gets the executable file path
 * `Path.documentDirectory`: readonly, gets the documents directory path
 * `Path.writableDirectory`: readonly, gets the writable directory path
+* `Path.savedGamesDirectory`: readonly, gets the "Saved Games" directory path on Windows, or same as `Path.writableDirectory` on other platforms

 **Constructors**